 Although this free tool allows you to estimate your cloud costs, it's anything but simple for first-time users.
 However, it provides a comprehensive way to calculate your monthly bill.
 And it prevents unwanted surprises – if you use it correctly.

 Visit the AWS pricing calculator page here.

-There is a new version of the calculator available, but many IT managers still use the older tool.
+There is a new version of the calculator available, offering a Fargate pricing calculator as well, but many IT managers still use the older tool.
 With that in mind, how does it work?

 AWS Cloud Computing Services Costs

 The calculator lists many of Amazon's popular web services, including:

 - Amazon EC2 - cloud computing capacity